LitiumAB/Education/Developer Education/Tasks/Docker/README.md

 ## Stop/Remove

-Press `CTRL+C` to stop the containers and restart again with
+Press `CTRL+C` to stop the running containers and restart again with
 ```console
 docker-compose up
 ```